In this article

 In terms of eligibility, unsecured cards will require a higher FICO score, while it’s generally possible to qualify for unsecured cards with a low credit score.

-The choice is simple: Unsecured credit cards are the better option if you qualify for them.
+Unsecured credit cards are the better option if you’re able to qualify for them.
 Here's why:

 Benefits of unsecured credit cards

 • Access to capital: Capital restrictions are one of the biggest pains business owners face.
-Unsecured credit cards give you more access to capital.
+Unsecured credit cards give you access to higher lines of credit—and more capital.

 • Expense management software: Certain business cards come with expense management software to help you manage your finances.